 Download & Other Tools

 - Footnote: The county-level data reflect the mother's county of residence, not the county in which the birth occurred.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 cases.
+LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 births in a given racial/ethnic group.
 N/A means that data are not available.
 For example, data for "Multiracial" teens are not available prior to 2000.
 Use caution in comparing racial/ethnic groups before and after 2000, as the racial definitions changed that year.

 - Teen Births

 - Low Birthweight and Preterm Births

 Infants of teen mothers are at higher risk for physical, social, and emotional challenges than infants of mothers in their 20s and early 30s (1).
 Teen mothers are more likely to have babies born prematurely or with low birthweight.
 They also are more likely to have babies who die in infancy, compared to mothers in their 20s and 30s (1).
 Children born to teen mothers are at increased risk for academic and behavioral problems, such as lower math and reading achievement and poorer motor, communication, and social skills (1, 2).
 In addition, children born to teens are more likely to enter the foster care system and to become teen parents themselves than children born to older mothers (3).
 Of course, not all children born to teens face these difficulties, and many go on to lead productive and healthy lives.